mumayank/airqr/README.md

 @androidx.camera.core.ExperimentalGetImage
 class MainActivity : AppCompatActivity() {

-    private var airQr: AirQr? = null
+    private var airQr: AirQr? = null                                            // ADD THIS

     override fun onCreate(savedInstanceState: Bundle?) {
         .
         .
-        airQr = AirQr()
-        airQr?.onCreate(
-                appCompatActivity = this@MainActivity,
-                previewView = previewView,
-                isFlashHardwareDetected = { isDetected ->
-                    // do something
+        // ADD THIS
-                },
-                onFlashStateChanged = {
+        airQr = AirQr.Builder()
-                    // do something
-                },
+                .withAppCompatActivity(this)
+                .withPreviewView(binding.previewView)
-                onDetection = { string ->
+                .onQrCodeDetected { string ->
+                    // qr code is successfully detected containing string
-                    // do something, return true if this is the QR code you wanted, else return false to continue scanning },
+                    // analyse the string and return true if this is the correct qr
-                onError = { errorString ->
-                    // can ignore as this does not stop the lib from analyzing the next frame },
-                onPermissionsNotGranted = {
-                    // do something
-                },
-                onException = {
-                    // cannot proceed due to camera/ google ML issue.
-Do something }
+                    // else return false to continue scanning }
-            )
+                .onIsFlashHardwareDetected { isDetected ->
+                    // optional - informs if flash hardware is present in the device - can show/hide flash icons on the screen
                 }
+                .onFlashStateChanged {
+                    // optional - flash state has changed from on to off, can do something like changing the icon }
+                .onError {
+                    // optional
+                    // can ignore as this does not stop the lib from analyzing the next frame }
+                .onPermissionsNotGranted {
+                    // cannot proceed further due to permissions not provided. show some error to the user }
+                .onException {
+                    // some exception happened at google vision API level, cannot proceed further. show some error to the user
+                }
+                .build()
+                .startScan() // you can also stop at build() to get airQr instance, and later use startScan() to begin scanning - depending on your app flow
     }

     override fun onRequestPermissionsResult(